-VARIABLE Salinity
+Salinity

-An existing network of salinity gauges is located in canals, bayous, and ponds adjacent to wetlands as part of the Coastwide Reference Monitoring System (CRMS) and in the larger open water bodies and is operated by the U.S. Geological Survey (Figure E:16).
+An existing network of salinity gauges is located in canals, bayous, and ponds adjacent to wetlands as part of the Coastwide Reference Monitoring System (CRMS) and in the larger open water bodies and is operated by the U.S. Geological Survey.
 Salinity concentrations were obtained from the LDEQ AWQ program to create the exemplary dataset (as defined in the "Natural System Sampling Design" in the main report).
-LDEQ AWQ measures water quality parameters discretely on a monthly basis for one year and repeats every four years (Figure A:5).
+LDEQ AWQ measures water quality parameters discretely on a monthly basis for one year and repeats every four years (Figure 5).
 It was assumed for the analysis that some element of randomness was incorporated into the selection of their monitoring sites.
 The sites were then categorized into basins using the Coastal Wetlands Planning, Protection and Restoration Act (CWPPRA) basin designation, as used by other CPRA monitoring programs.
 The natural-logarithmic transformation was used on monthly mean salinity in order to approximate normality and satisfy the assumptions of the GLM.
 Estimated means and variance were generated for the exemplary dataset by fitting GLMs to salinity concentrations with the interaction term season\basin.
 These terms were used to reduce the residual mean square error and provide an estimate of the mean for each combination of factors.
-The following hypotheses were then tested for the power analysis:

-- 1. at least one basin mean differs significantly from another basin mean; - 2. at least one seasonal mean differs significantly from another seasonal mean; - 3. the means in year 0 differ significantly from the means in year 1, averaged over all seasons and basins; - 4. the means in years 0 through 2 are linearly related and have a slope significantly different from zero, averaged over all seasons and basins; - 5. the means in years 0 through 4 are linearly related and have a slope significantly different from zero, averaged over all seasons and basins.
+- 1. at least one basin mean differs significantly from another basin mean; - 2. at least one seasonal mean differs significantly from another seasonal mean;

+- 3. the means in year 0 differ significantly from the means in year 1, averaged over all seasons and basins; - 4. the means in years 0 through 2 are linearly related and have a slope significantly different from zero, averaged over all seasons and basins; - the means in years 0 through 4 are linearly related and have a slope significantly different from zero, averaged over all seasons and basins.

 Hypotheses 3 through 5 were conducted for different effect sizes (e.g., 1-36%) as described in the "Natural System Sampling Design" in the main report and are referenced shorthand in the tables and figures as +1, +3, and +5 years of data, respectively.
-Alpha () and power were also held constant across analyses at the different spatial scales.
-It is already well established in the statistical literature that an increase in standard deviation, an increase in power, or a decrease in generally results in a need for larger sample sizes (Zar, 2010).
-As a result, the focus of the analysis was to evaluate how sample size requirements change in response to the means of each of the factors i Detecting differences within basins and seasons was based on the changes that have historically occurred within those categories.
-The effect size was not manually adjusted as was done with the trend analysis.
+Alpha ( $\alpha$ ) and power were also held constant across analyses at the different spatial scales.
+It is already well established in the statistical literature that an increase in standard deviation, an increase in power, or a decrease in $\alpha$ generally results in a need for larger sample sizes (Zar, 2010).
+As a result, the focus of the analysis was to evaluate how sample size requirements change in response to the means of each of the factors calculated at the different spatial scales.